HsKA-OSGIS/geobase-back/readme.md

 ## Installation
-To run and make changes in the project, please follow installation instructions below as necessary.
-If it is required only to run the project, then <b>Node.js and npm codes</b> are not needed.
+To run and make changes in the project <b>(development mode)</b>, please follow installation instructions below as necessary.
+If it is required only to run the project <b>(production mode)</b>, then Node.js and npm codes are not needed.

 ## Requirements